Datousaurus

-Datousaurus (meaning "chieftain lizard" or "big-head lizard"; originally named using the Malay datu, after its Chinese nickname qiulong - literally "chieftain dragon" - but also a pun on its big head; da tou means "big head" in Chinese) was a dinosaur from the Middle Jurassic.
-It was a sauropod collected from the Lower Shaximiao Formation in Dashanpu, Zigong Sichuan province, China.
-It shared the local Middle Jurassic landscape with other sauropods such as Shunosaurus, Omeisaurus, Protognathosaurus, the ornithopod Xiaosaurus, the early stegosaur Huayangosaurus as well as the carnivorous Gasosaurus.
+Datousaurus (meaning "chieftain lizard" or "big-head lizard"; originally named using the Malay datu, after its Chinese nickname qiulong - literally "chieftain dragon" - but also a pun on its big head; da tou means "big head" in Chinese) is a sauropod dinosaur from the Middle Jurassic Lower Shaximiao Formation in Sichuan province, China.
+It shared the local Middle Jurassic landscape with other sauropods such as Shunosaurus, Omeisaurus, and Protognathosaurus, the neornithischian Xiaosaurus, and the early stegosaur Huayangosaurus as well as the carnivorous Gasosaurus.

 Discovery and species

-Datousaurus was named by Dong Zhiming and Tang in 1984.
+Datousaurus was named by Dong Zhiming and Tang Zilu in 1984.
 To date, only two partial skeletons have been discovered.
 Neither had an articulated skull, although one skull has been discovered that has been attributed to the genus.

 D. bashanensis is the only established species.
+The species epithet refers to the discovery of the species in Sichuan; it is derived from "the mountains of Ba and rivers of Shu" (巴山蜀水 (Bā shān Shǔ shuǐ)), a popular way of poetically referring to the landscape of Sichuan.

 Paleobiology

 Datousaurus was about 15 metres long and herbivorous.
 It had a deep large skull for a sauropod.
 The rarity of its fossils suggest that it may not have been as social as other sauropods, which are often preserved in large numbers in a single deposit.